 If you’re delivering a service to paying customers, it’s extra important you make that experience worthwhile.
 Effortless.
 This article shows nicely how, when you don’t fix the root causes of your customers’ irritations, they’ll happily put in the effort to stop being your customer.
 Best quote:

 ‘From the organisation’s perspective, the customers’ time spent on the issue is only the time logged by customer-facing staff and agents, plus the time they spend on queuing in call centers.
 However, they spend time on researching and investigating, talking to others and trying out alternative solutions.
 For every minute the organisation spends on the issue, the customer probably spends 3-5 times as much.’

 Harvard Business Review: Why Is Customer Service So Bad?
 Because It’s Profitable.

 With CX being the talk of the town, how come so many organizations still deliver poor customer service?
 The cynical answer: if you have a large market share, poor service standards might not hurt your profit.
 It might even save you money.
+Best quote:

 ‘Our research suggests that some companies may actually find it profitable to create hassles for complaining customers, even if it were operationally costless not to.’

 Want to dive deeper into the mind of your customer?